ubleipzig/tx-vufind-auth/README.md

 ## Preparing VuFind

+At first be aware that your Typo3 host has an access to the VuFind database.
+Therefor we prefer an own user with restricted rules to the VuFind tables _session_ and _user_.

 ### Database as Session Storage

 VuFind has a simple option to store the session-data into its own database.